 These young men and women didn’t experience the existential pivot my generation did.
 They didn’t watch our nation get sucker punched in real time, nor did they feel the anger and sorrow we did, as we watched desperate Americans hurl themselves from the burning towers, hoping to escape the pain brought to them by our nation’s enemies for the fleeting moment it took to reach the ground.

 No. This new generation of service members didn’t need to have their hearts broken to push them to serve.
 They simply hear our nation’s call, and sign on the dotted line.

-My generation longed for a chance to prove ourselves, and let me be honest, many of the incredible men and women I served alongside did exactly that… But today’s young Marines, Soldiers, Sailors, Airmen, Coasties, and Space Force Warfighters don’t have to carry that chip on their shoulder into the fight.
+My generation longed for a chance to prove ourselves, and let me be honest, many of the incredible men and women I served alongside did exactly that… But today’s young Marines, Soldiers, Sailors, Airmen, Coasties, and Guardians don’t have to carry that chip on their shoulder into the fight.

 You young men and women are the best of us.
 And as a veteran, a Marine, a father, a patriot, and an American, I thank you.

 - Army Rangers have been deployed to combat for 7,000 days straight

 - Five WWII attacks on US soil (besides Pearl Harbor)